 HiPages vs Your Own Website: Which Is Better for Plumbers in Australia?
 (2026)

-HiPages lead costs have risen four times over since 2021.
+HiPages charges a monthly subscription plus credits per connection.
 A plumber website starts at $199 per year and generates leads with no cost per enquiry.
 Here is a clear breakdown of the real numbers.

 Owning a plumber website costs $199 per year.
-Using HiPages to generate the same ten booked jobs per month costs upwards of $30,000 per year in lead fees.
+Using HiPages to generate eight booked jobs per month costs upwards of $9,600 per year in subscriptions and connection credits.
 That gap has widened every year since 2021, and in 2026 it is no longer a close comparison.

 This guide covers what HiPages and a plumber website each actually cost in 2026, where each one makes sense, and how to move from renting leads to owning them if the economics no longer work for your business.

-HiPages lead costs rose 4× between 2021 and 2026 - a plumber website pays for itself in under two jobs.
+HiPages operates on a subscription plus credits model - a plumber website pays for itself in under two jobs.

 What does HiPages actually cost a plumber in 2026?

-The lead cost escalation is not a one-off.
-HiPages has raised prices 15-25% per year for four consecutive years (QuoteShield, 2026).
+The subscription is fixed regardless of how many leads convert.
+Credit costs have risen steadily since 2021, when the average connection cost around $12 (QuoteShield, 2026).
+By 2026 the cost per connection has increased significantly.
 What started as a sensible supplement to slow periods has become one of the largest ongoing costs for many plumbing businesses.

 The real maths behind a HiPages lead

-The headline cost per lead understates the actual spend.
-Because leads are shared with competitors, plumbers typically convert 15-30% of the leads they purchase.
-At 20% conversion and $50 per lead, you spend $250 to win one job.
-A bathroom renovation worth $800 looks very different once you subtract that acquisition cost.
+The visible credit cost understates the actual spend.
+Because each connection is shared with two to four competitors, plumbers typically convert only 15 to 25% of the connections they pay for.
+At 20% conversion on 40 connections averaging $15 each, you spend $600 in credits plus $150 in subscription fees to book 8 jobs, roughly $94 per booked job.
+A blocked drain job worth $300 looks very different once you subtract that acquisition cost.

 Leads also attract price-sensitive customers.
 When a homeowner submits a HiPages request, they receive quotes from three or four tradespeople simultaneously.
 The resulting price pressure pushes many plumbers below their preferred rate just to win the work.